aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 }
 ```

-Otherwise, people just willing to cache their resources can stick to defaults.
+Otherwise, people just willing to cache their resources can stick with defaults.

 ```
 CacheManager cacheManager = new CacheManager();